Contents

 You should see a list of all currently installed programs.
 Click on an application and follow the prompts to uninstall it.

-You’re safe to uninstall pretty much anything you don’t want to have, but remember:
+You’re safe to uninstall most software you don’t regularly use, but remember:

 - In general, it’s a good idea to keep anything installed by Intel or Microsoft, or Apple on Mac computers.
 Software like the .NET frameworks is normally necessary for certain programs to run.